gideon-ai/gideon/conversations-with-gideon.md

 User: "I want to identify objects in a CCTV Video repository.
 Where should I start?"
 Gideon: YOLO library is a good place to start.
 Here is a [code pattern](ml-code-patterns/model%20training/obj_detection_video_stream_yolo) that can detect objects in a video stream.

+`Conversation 11: Book Recommendation Engine`
+User: "I have a list of books information with me.
+I wish to build my own book recommender."
+Gideon: